-Features: Two attractive colors, aluminum frame, carbon fork, women-specific saddle, Shimano claris groupset, dual-pivot brake calipers…
+Features: Aluminum frame, women-specific saddle, Shimano claris groupset, dual-pivot brake calipers…

-Specialized is one of the best bicycle manufacturers today partly because it takes very good care both of their male and female riders.
-This is evident in the Specialized Dolce model, which has everything a lady might want in a beginner road bike.
+Raleigh is one of the best bicycle manufacturers today partly because it takes very good care of both of its male and female riders.
+This is evident in the Raleigh Merit 1 model, which has everything a lady might want in a beginner road bike.

 Shimano took care of the shifting with their trusty Claris groupset, which is seen on most models you can get at this price.
 Unfortunately, the brakes are not Shimano as well, but these Tektro calipers are a dual pivot, which means you’ll have a more sensitive braking experience and the calipers with the last longer.

-The Specialized Dolce has flat pedals included, so you can ride it as soon as you get it.
+The Raleigh Merit 1 has flat pedals included, so you can ride it as soon as you get it.
 However, if you want to train more seriously, I always recommend clipless pedals.

-The Specialized Dolce is the best looking women’s road bike for beginners who care about looks and styles but are also cycling and fitness enthusiasts.
+The Raleigh Merit 1 is the best looking women’s road bike for beginners who care about looks and styles but are also cycling and fitness enthusiasts.